PhillyVanilly9119/AnteriorSegment_OctSegmentationPipeline/Github/CurrentWorkPackages.md

 - [x] Masken können größer werden, als die eigentlichen Bilder.  <br />
 -> fixed: Masken werden anhand der Bildgrößen in gekapselten Funtionen erstellt

-- [ ] Implement lobal path and file-selection more dynamically, for making it work more easily on different machines and on different drives and directories. <br />
+- [x] Implement lobal path and file-selection more dynamically, for making it work more easily on different machines and on different drives and directories. <br />
--> fixed: NO
+-> fixed: takes the global variable